CameronWDavis/CameronWDavis/README.md

 # Cameron Davis
 My name is Cameron Davis, I am a person who loves programing and all things logic based.
 My github is primarly where I upload either group and school projects or just things I am currently working on.
 Feel free to take a look!
+My expirence is kind of all over the place but at this time I am primary focusing on C#,and React Development for web applications along with some hobbiest C++ systems software I am working on in my free time.

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=CameronWDavis&theme=tokyonight)